natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-28-day-fiftysix.markdown

 ![Iceberg versus bergy bit](/assets/blog_photos/190128/icebergs_diffshapes.jpg)

 And here is another example of a bergy bit - a striking one at that!
 Note that the color of the ice depends on the color of the water.
-In turn, the color of the water depends on weather (cloudly versus sunny!).
-So, on sunny versus cloudy days, the ice will color-wise look very different.
+In turn, the color of the water depends on weather .
+So, on sunny versus cloudy days, the ice will (color-wise) look very different.
+Ice may show blues from turquoise to deep blue to nearly violet.

 ![Striking bergy bit](/assets/blog_photos/190128/p1060464.jpg)